|Etiquette for dealing with the

 Most people don't have to deal with death on a regular basis, so they might

 reason or that the deceased is in a better place now, but that doesn't help those left

 behind to deal with their grief.
 Particularly when the death has occurred recently,

 suggesting that death is inevitable or even positive can be incredibly hurtful.

 Don't offer advice.

 or how to mourn.
 Everyone experiences death differently; the way you deal with

 things might not be the best way for someone else.
-If you've
+If you've recently experienced

 In this busy and stressful time, the bereaved will have a difficult time working

-the family.
+family.
 Funeral services can be held at a church, temple, funeral home, or even the

 residence.
-Most folks will choose the funeral home, because of its
+Most folks will choose the funeral home, because of its centralized

 When should I get there?

-you're expecting the service to start.
-If you happen to arrive late, you should
+expecting the service to start.
+If you happen to arrive late, you should quietly enter

 What should I do when I get there?

-of the event.
+event.
 Whether the service is held at the funeral home or at church, enter quietly

 and be seated.
-The first few rows are usually reserved for family
+The first few rows are usually reserved for family members, however,

 Should I participate in the ceremony?

 when participation is requested.
 If songs are being sung, join in.
-If
+If prayers are being

 What should I do if I am in the funeral procession?

-your car if you plan to follow the procession to the cemetery.
+car if you plan to follow the procession to the cemetery.
 Remember to turn your

 headlights on so you can be identified as being a part of the procession.
 Also

 remember to turn you headlights off once you arrive at the cemetery.

 The conclusion of the Burial or Service

 for food or a reception at their home or designated place.
 This gives everyone a

 chance to talk and provides some time to relax and refresh.
+Sometimes friends or

-In the Weeks and Months Following a Death, how you'll interact with the bereaved in
+In the weeks and months following a death, how you'll interact with the bereaved in

 the time after the funeral will first depend on whether or not you attended the

 ceremony.
 If you were a part of the funeral process, then the next time you

 encounter the bereaved you can simply greet them and inquire as to how things are

 If you're close to the bereaved you'll want to take it upon yourself to maintain

-or desire to contact someone if they need to talk, so you can take that burden off them.
+desire to contact someone if they need to talk, so you can take that burden off them.

-Call or write regularly and continue to include them in your social
+Call or write regularly and continue to include them in your social plans.
+They may

 What do I say when I see the family in public?

-the visitation or funeral, merely greet them warmly and ask how they
+the visitation or funeral, merely greet them warmly and ask how they are doing.
+If

 What can I do to help later?